-The aftermath of Cape Girardeau's graduation shooting: What went wrong...
+Aftermath of Cape Girardeau’s graduation shooting: What went wrong, wh...

 “I feel that metal detectors need to be put in place,” she said.
 “I just feel it’s a necessity.
 If we would have had metal detectors and better security in place at that venue for that graduation, this wouldn’t have — this shouldn’t have — happened.
 You work so hard for your graduation, and then it’s taken away from you.
 My heart goes out to those kids.
 No child should live in fear.
 It just frustrates me that these things continue to happen in Cape.
 When I moved to Cape in 2013, gun violence wasn’t this bad.
 It’s just gotten worse, and we just have to do better.”

-The good news for Washington is that Cape Girardeau Public Schools have changed course.
+The good news for Washington is that Cape Girardeau Public Schools has changed course.

 “At the time, we felt confident in our security protocols that we had in place, and we had no reason to believe that an incident like what occurred would happen,” said Kristin Tallent, Cape Girardeau Public Schools communications director.
 “In hindsight, do we wish we had had the weapons detection systems in use?
 Absolutely.
-One-hundred percent.
+100%.
 And moving forward, we will have those in use at graduation and large crowd gatherings.”

 Tallent was one of three school district officials, joining superintendent Howard Benyon and Josh Crowell, the assistant superintendent of support services, who interviewed with the Southeast Missourian about security measures relating to the graduation shooting.